Alaska, Discovering

 3. Drove on the Homer Spit

-The Homer Spit is a 4.5-mile paved road that juts out into Kachemak Bay at the southern tip of the Kenai Peninsula in Homer.
-The Spit is peppered with a boat harbor, shopping, restaurants, and excursion offices.
-It’s the hub of tourism activity as you can pick up a boat or fishing excursion on the Homer Spit.
+The Homer Spit is a 4.5-mile paved road juts out into Kachemak Bay at the southern tip of the Kenai Peninsula in Homer.
+The Spit has a boat harbor, shopping, restaurants, and excursion offices.
+It’s the hub of tourism activity, and you can pick up a boat or go on a fishing excursion on the Homer Spit.
 It’s a cute tourist area.

 We noticed the tsunami sirens along our drive on the Homer Spit.
-Landslides and earthquakes causing a tsunami are a possibility in Alaska.
+In Alaska, landslides and earthquakes that cause tsunamis are a possibility.

-The Homer Spit is the 2nd longest “Spit” in the United States and was formed by a glacial moraine.
+The Homer Spit is the second-longest ‘Spit’ in the United States.
+It was formed by a glacial moraine.
 The paved road sits atop the sandy bottom left behind.
 The area offers views of active volcanoes and several glaciers.
-The Homer Spit is an iconic area and is 127 miles south of Anchorage on the Seward highway.
+The Homer Spit is an iconic area 127 miles south of Anchorage on the Seward highway.

 20 Incredible Adventures That Made Us Love Alaska